mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 1. Refer to [air-gapped install instructions][airgapped_install], if you are running in air-gapped environment.

-1. Adapt the URL of your Git repository:
+1. Add the Flux GitRepository to your Kommander install:

     ```yaml
     cat <<EOF | kubectl apply -f -